How to Become a Woodworkers, All Other in Michigan

 Obtain Michigan licensure or certification

 Michigan may require specific licensing or professional certification for woodworkers, all others.
-Requirements vary by state — contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Michigan Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Michigan

-Michigan employs 160 woodworkers, all others.
-The highest concentrations are in Detroit-Warren-Dearborn.
+Michigan employs 120 woodworkers, all others.

 Woodworkers, All Other salary range in Michigan